Djingoist/OrbitLauncher/README.md

 * Adjustable dock height
 * Custom dock grid size

-Explore and discover more features, all packed in a small app (~2MB)
+Explore and discover more features, only ~2MB

 ## Screenshots